wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Think about the HTML, use Django templates, consider template overrides and blocks to provide a nice way for more custom behaviour to be added later.
 - Use data-attributes where possible, as per the documented approach, to add event listeners and target elements.
 It is ok to add event listeners in the controller but opt for the `data-action` approach first.
 - Use `this.dispatch` when dispatching `CustomEvent`s to the DOM and whenever possible provide a cancellable behaviour.
 Events are the preferred way to communicate between controllers and as a bonus provide a nice external API, if the behaviour can be resumed use a `resume` function provided to the event's detail.
+- Lean towards dispatching events for key behaviour in the UI interaction as this provides a great way for custom code to hook into this without an explicit API, but be sure to document these.
 - Multiple controllers can be attached to one DOM element for composing behaviour, where practical split out behaviour to separate controllers.
 - Avoid mixing jQuery with Stimulus Controllers as jQuery events are not the same as browser DOM events and can cause confusion, either find a non-jQuery solution or just attach the jQuery widget and set up your own non-jQuery event listeners.
+- It is ok to use a jQuery widget and simply use Stimulus to attach the widget to the right DOM element, but it is better to see if there is an underlying JavaScript implementation to use directly or an alternative library if practical.
 - Telepath will still be used as a data pickle/un-pickle convention if required for more complex data setup.
 - Avoid writing too much HTML (more than `textContent` or basic elements without classes) in the Stimulus controller, instead leverage the `template` element to move large amounts of HTML back into the Django templates.
 This also helps for translations which can be done in Django and co-located with the other HTML.
+- Avoid using the JavaScript translation functions in Stimulus controllers, this is technically doable but will make it harder for usage of this controller to change this without extending the component, prefer instead to provide translated values in the relevant data values or in `template` / hidden elements within the component as targets.

 #### Documentation in folder